VedTeredesai7137/CSI-Technovation/README.md

 ### Frontend Components

 - **Homepage ([src/app/page.tsx](src/app/page.tsx))**
-  The home page displays available events and sponsors.
   It maps through the list of events and renders each one using the [`EventCard`](src/components/EventCard.tsx) component.

 - **Event Card ([src/components/EventCard.tsx](src/components/EventCard.tsx))**
   This file displays each event as a card with profile images, titles, and a quick summary.
 When clicked, it navigates to the event detail page.